krasimir/riew/README.md

 #### What you can yield

-* You can yield a promise.
-Riew will wait till the promise is resolved and will resume the generator.
+* Promise - riew will wait till the promise is resolved and will resume the generator.

 ```js
 const routine = go(function * () {